 The Apache Software Foundation is a nonprofit institution set up to provide support to open-source software projects for the common good.
 This foundation has over 350 open source projects and initiatives that provide different technological solutions.
-Hadoop is one of these open-source projects.
-Haddop is a Java based programming environment that is geared to support the storage of extremely huge data blocks in a distributed computing outfit.
+Hadoop is one of these projects.
+Hadoop is a Java-based programming environment that is geared to support hte storage of extremely huge data blocks in a distributed computing outfit.

 Hadoop was created by Doug Cutting and Mike Cafarella in 2005.
 Their aim was to return web search results faster by distributing data calculation across different computers so multiple tasks could be accomplished without stress.
 Another search engine project called Google was also in progress during this period, and both were based on the same concept- storing and processing data in distributed way so that relevant web search result could be returned faster.